raspberrypilearning/getting-started-scratch/en/step_11.md

 --- task ---

-Begin by choosing or recording a sound:
+Begin by selecting a sound from the Sound Library or by recording your own sound.

 --- collapse ---